 8. Your career started at a Czech TV station, which must have been exciting.
 Did you enjoy it?

-Believe that or not, English dishes are much heathier than the Czech ones.
+Believe that or not, English dishes are much healthier than Czech ones.
 I do miss my favourite dish, which is dumplings with slow-cooked pork and cooked cabbage, but invite me for a Sunday roast and I won’t reject it.

 As for Eccles cake or Trdelnik… Eccles cake in the summer, and Trdelnik in the winter with mulled wine – you should try it.